Plant Study Sites in and around Kentucky.

 The arboretum at Bernheim is a wonderful place to visit.
 The Magic of "Bernheim" is that there is always a undiscovered plant hiding somewhere, a piece of sculpture that wasn't there last time you visited, a landscape scene lighted in a way never seen before.
 The Frederick Law Olmsted firm of Brookline, MA, created an original landscape design that was adopted in 1935.
 Bernheim first opened to the public in July 1950.
 Significant changes have been made in the last few years and the results of those changes should ensure that "Bernheim" already known by plantsmen of the world to be one the best arboretums in the country, will be readily recognized by the public of the world.

 The collection is the result of the life-long dedication (33 years) of Clarence "Buddy" Hubbuch and the recent 5 year tenure of Dr. Paul Cappiello, who, to quote him "like a kid in (Buddy's) a candy shop" added hundreds of plants to Bernheim's collections.
-Dena Garvue, conservation assistant with The Nature Conservancy and previously Fairchild Tropical Garden Research Department Conservation Horticulturist, started the Director of Horticulture position in August 2003.
+Dena Garvue while Director of Horticulture added even more plants.
+Regrettably, there has not been a horticulturist at Bernheim for several years.

 Bernheim Arboretum and Research Forest is located about 25 miles south of Louisville, KY, on Highway 245 in Clermont, KY.
 Take I-65 to exit 112 and go east for about one mile.